 It happens every now and then in a brick and mortar store: you see a shopping cart wedged forlornly against a display, a few forgotten items in the basket, its owner long gone.
 In e-commerce, this phenomenon is the norm rather than the exception.

 If online stores were real instead of virtual, abandoned shopping carts, some of them loaded high with merchandise, would fill most of the aisles.
-Sites that track shopping cart abandonment statistics, like Baymard and Listrak, show that almost three quarters of e-commerce shopping carts are abandoned before or during checkout.
+Sites that track shopping cart abandonment statistics, like Baymard and Listrak, show that almost three-quarters of e-commerce shopping carts are abandoned before or during checkout.

-Top Reasons for Shopping Cart Abandonment
+ECommerce Shopping Cart Abandonment Statistics

 The first step in reducing the number of abandoned shopping carts at your e-commerce site is to understand why your customers are dropping off.
 Reasons people cite for failing to complete online purchases include just browsing, not being ready to buy, website crashing, transaction pages were too long or complicated, and security concerns.
 These are all valid issues that you may be able to address, but none of these on its own will double your online sales.

 There is one factor that more than half of customers cite as the reason they abandoned their shopping carts: unexpected costs at checkout.
 And the main reason for unexpected costs is shipping charges.
 We have tips on how to reduce shipping costs and even offer free shipping below.

 Here are some of the other major reasons for shopping cart abandonment.

 - Lack of trust in payment processing.
 Icons that show that your payment processing is secure will give consumers trust that their payment information is protected.